 If you need help with a child support case, you can count on Eric M. Swinyard & Associates, PLLC to represent you diligently.
-From our law office serving Draper, UT our lawyers can fight to protect your rights and pursue your best interests.
+From our law office serving South Jordan, UT our lawyers can fight to protect your rights and pursue your best interests.

-Call (801) 515-4133 now to schedule a consultation with our law firm serving Draper, and all of Salt Lake County!
+Call (801) 515-4133 now to schedule a consultation with our law firm serving South Jordan, and all of Salt Lake County!

-How Child Support Is Determined in Draper UT?
+How Child Support Is Determined in South Jordan UT?

 Calculating child support obligations can be one of the simplest parts of a divorce or other family law action.
 Child support calculations are based on a group of statutes that use factors such as parents’ income, nights the child(ren) spends with each parent, number of children, and other custody factors.